 During both Camp Bob Waldorf and Kibbutz Bob Waldorf campers live in a cabin with 10 of their peers, and two to three trained adult counselors, spending the majority of their day experiencing exciting new camp activities together, as one cabin group.
 Camp activities include swimming, horseback riding, archery, ropes course, hiking, cooking, ranch animal care, arts and crafts and so much more!
 In the evenings, campers come together with other cabins in their age group for fun, engaging evening programs.
 Previous evening programs have included events such as a Gold Rush Scavenger hunt, movie night, science fair night, CLUE, and a Lip Sync.
 Through these activities and the camp experience as a whole, our campers learn to be inclusive, creative, responsible and thoughtful individuals.

-Exclusive to Kibbutz Bob Waldorf is a special Shabbat t’filah on Friday nights, a unique, experiential Shabbat experience Saturday mornings, Havdallah, Israel education, Israeli dancing, and so much more!
+Exclusive to Kibbutz Bob Waldorf is a special Shabbat t’filah on Friday nights, a unique experience Shabbat mornings, Havdallah, Israel education, Israeli dancing, and so much more!
 These programs aim to weave Jewish values, traditions and culture into the very fabric of camp, allowing campers to connect to their own Jewish identity and to the larger Jewish community.
-Additionally, Kibbutz Bob Waldorf offers a 15-day program for campers 12-15 called Kibbutz Explorations.
+Additionally, Kibbutz Bob Waldorf offers a 12-day program for campers 12-15 called Kibbutz Explorations.
 This program is designed for campers looking for a unique a challenging experience that will allow them to learn skills in a specific area of camp, while also experience camp activities, Shabbat programming and much more!

-And finally, returning campers ages 9-15 are invited to attend Team Bob Waldorf (TBW), a weekend retreat program occurring during the school year.
-This program provides potential campers with the opportunity to “try camp out” and returning campers to stay connected to their camp friends, participate in their favorite camp activities, and continue to growth and learning that occurs during the summer sessions.
+And finally, all campers ages 9-15 are welcome to participate in Team Bob Waldorf (TBW) weekend retreats, which occur throughout the school year.
+This program provides potential campers with the opportunity to “try camp out” and returning campers to stay connected to their camp friends, participate in their favorite camp activities, and continue the growth and learning that occurs during the summer sessions.